ArmstrongSubero/C-Projects/README.md

-This repository contains projects done in the C programming language
+This repository contains projects done for Intel x64 Architecture